taylorsudo/email-signature-generator/README.md

 A free and open-source email signature generator for teams that want a quick, consistent signature without paying for yet another SaaS.

 ## Features
-- Live preview with copy-to-clipboard support for rich HTML signatures
+- Live preview with copy-to-clipboard support for rich-text signatures
 - Support for logos, contact info, job titles, and social icons
 - Shareable URLs that pre-fill the form, great for onboarding
 - Fully client-side and deployable on Vercel (or any Next.js host)